ric355/SpeedyLogger/README.md

 SpeedyLogger Zero touch Speeduino Data Logger
 =============================================

 SpeedyLogger is a bare metal application which runs on the Raspberry Pi.
 It connects to the Speeduino engine management ECU's Serial3 port, and automatically logs real-time engine data to the SD card.
-It will probably work on a pi 1 if needed, although some minor changes would be nedeed to the source to include the right libraries.
+It should work on a Pi zero, 1, 2, or 3.
 On a Pi 2, boot time is about 1 second, after which logging will begin assuming the serial line is connected to the Arduino.

 This software is very much an Alpha release.
 No guarantees as to how effective it will be for you but I will do my best to help anyone who has issues getting it going.
 See the 'what's coming next' section for known limitations.